-This modifier allows you to use bits 15 through 23 of an address expression as 8 bit relocatable expression.
-This modifier useful for addressing data or code from Flash/Program memory.
+This modifier allows you to use bits 15 through 23 of an address expression as an 8 bit relocatable expression.
+This modifier is useful for addressing data or code from Flash/Program memory by two-byte words.

 For detailed information on the AVR machine instruction set, see www.atmel.com/products/AVR.